Opinion | Trump begs William Barr to save him, revealing weakness and panic

 Only hours before Trump demanded that Barr investigate the Hunter Biden affair, a new poll was released by the New York Times and Siena College finding Biden leading nationally by 50 percent to 41 percent.
 The national averages put Biden up by 10.5 points.

-The new Times-Siena poll also showed Trump losing the argument in every way: A majority doesn’t believe his central campaign claim that the worst of coronavirus is behind us; Biden holds a lopsided advantage on that issue, and Trump’s vaunted edge on the economy has vanished.
+The new Times-Siena poll also showed Trump losing the argument in every way: A majority doesn’t believe his central campaign claim that the worst of the coronavirus is behind us; Biden holds a lopsided advantage on that issue, and Trump’s vaunted edge on the economy has vanished.

 Yet for Trump, it’s obvious that he equates his naked displays of corruption with shows of strength.
 Tellingly, in the “Fox & Friends” appearance, he immediately pivoted from demanding that investigation into declaring that “we’re doing very well” in the campaign.

-The game here is to use this new pseudo-scandal to persuade supporters that Trump is on offense, that he’s finally got the Bidens where he wants them, to distract from his travails.
+The game here is to use this new pseudo-scandal to convince supporters that Trump is on offense, that he’s finally got the Bidens where he wants them, to distract from his travails.
 But, while a Trump victory is still possible, right now this signals panic more than anything else.